**Alt text:** A person typing on a laptop at a wooden table with glasses, a smartphone, a tablet, and a yellow mug nearby.

 3. Find opportunities to go for Technology (But Don’t Let It Become Skynet)

-Technology is a double-edged sword; use it wisely to improve processes.
-Carry out CRM systems to keep track of customer interactions, employ automation to handle mundane tasks, and exploit with finesse data analytics to make informed decisions.
+Technology is a double-edged sword; use it wisely to simplify processes.
+Use CRM systems to keep track of customer interactions, employ automation to handle mundane tasks, and exploit with finesse data analytics to make informed decisions.
 But remember: technology should aid the sales process, not replace the human touch.
-After all, even in the technologically adept universe of San Diego, people still value a good, old-fashioned conversation.
+After all, even in the tech-shrewd universe of San Diego, people still appreciate a good, old-fashioned conversation.

 Tech- Tips